 Danish Jewish Museum by Daniel Libeskind

 The Danish Jewish Museum hides well behind a solid steel door in one side of the old Royal Library.
-As a precious jewel in a treasure shrine.

 The Jewish community in Denmark and Copenhagen is very small numerically.
 But it has a 400-year old history, displayed in this tiny museum.

 The museum – somewhat appropriately – takes up a part of the Royal Library that dates back to 1622.
 It was originally a boathouse by a navy basin that was later filled up and today makes the garden.